Updated November 10, 2021

 - Use of puzzle feeders (appetite is usually good in CDS)

 - Use of a crate or den for night sleeping (if it was used as a puppy)

 All of these treatments have at least some evidence of efficacy and should be reasonably safe.
-Not all are available in Australia or certain countries but you may want to try the few that are.
+Those marked with an asterisk (*) are not available in Australia but may be available online.
 The first four are used for cognitive impairment.

-While there’s no evidence, I also give my old dog a dose of fish oil every day.
+While there’s no good rationale, I also give my old dog a dose of fish oil every day.
 It’s cheap, easy and harmless, and has been shown to help many other diseases of old age.

 Medications For CDS